gregdevs/ebay-redux-app/README.md

 -declare default/propTypes (I added them in one  component);

-- write unit tests for components;
+-write unit tests for components;

 -add in a loader so on any network requests for data, or state changes ,the loader will display . until the request fulfills and the components render with new state;

 -I feel like I can always clean up redux flow to no end..lol;

-- spend some time tweaking the UI from a css perspective;
+-spend some time tweaking the UI from a css perspective;

-- add prettier to the app so on save, the editor will automatically format the code;
+-add prettier to the app so on save, the editor will automatically format the code;

 -potentially clean up the proxy